Quick start user guide to Citizen Space

 Want someone else to have a look and check your work?
 Learn about sharing preview links.

-In Citizen Space, you can choose from one of three survey structures, linear (the default), non-linear, or linear with skip logic.
-Which structure you choose will depend on a few things, including survey length and content.
+In Citizen Space, you can choose from one of three activity structures, linear (the default), non-linear, or linear with skip logic.
+Which structure you choose will depend on a few things, including activity length and content.
+As mentioned above, you'll find these options under the Page and question settings of the Build activity sidebar menu.

 Which structure should you choose?
-Linear vs. non-linear survey structure
+Linear vs. non-linear activity structure

 From one quick start guide to another - Skip logic: a quick start guide